lombardero/cheatsheets/README.md

 # Cheatsheet registry

 This is a list of the cheatsheets I created to help me work in programming projects.
-It contains the following misellaneous information from the following languages:
+It contains misellaneous information from the following languages:

 1. Python (Numpy, Pandas, Matplotlib, Scikit-learn) & PyTorch
 2. Git